zzantozz/fuzzy-adventure/README.md

 The Gradle build is authoritative, meaning that tests must pass when run with Gradle from the command line.

-In order from most to least preferred, you can submit your solution via:
+You can submit your solution by:

-- pull request
+- providing a link to a forked repo with your solution,
-- link to a forked repo
+- by emailing us a zip of your project, or
-- an emailed zip of your project
+- by coming up with a way of submitting it that's cooler than at least one of the other options.